borisbanushev/stockpredictionai/readme2.md

 import bert
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Going into the details of BERT and the NLP part is not in the scope of this notebook, but you have interest, do let me know - I will create a new repo only for BERT as it definitely is quite promissing when it comes to language processing tasks.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Going into the details of BERT and the NLP part is not in the scope of this notebook, but you have interest, do let me know - I will create a new repo only for BERT as it definitely is quite promising when it comes to language processing tasks.

 ## 3.4.
 Fourier transforms for trend analysis <a class="anchor" id="fouriertransform"></a>